axbg/awesome-web/README.md

 * [Netlify](https://www.netlify.com/) - your *sweet as JAM* website in one step
 * [Background Generator](https://background-generator.com/) - you won't need to search "pattern background" ever again
 * [everysize](https://everysize.kibalabs.com/) - screen-sizes on a single screen
-* [ParallelText](http://paralleltext.io/) - a pretty interesting approach to learn a foreign language - if you like to read books
 * [Grammarly](https://grammarly.com) - even though it's pretty well advertised, it never ceases to amaze me
 * [Scunthorpe Sans](https://vole.wtf/scunthorpe-sans/) - building a PG-oriented app was never easier
 * [Quickref](https://quickref.dev/) - Google for devs - should I say more?